ValveSoftware/Fossilize/README.md

 This tool is for taking a capture, and replaying it on any device.
-Currently, all basic PhysicalDeviceFeatures (not PhysicalDeviceFeatures2 stuff) and extensions will be enabled to make sure a capture will validate properly. robustBufferAccess however is forced off.
+Currently, all basic PhysicalDeviceFeatures (not PhysicalDeviceFeatures2 stuff) and extensions will be enabled to make sure a capture will validate properly. robustBufferAccess however is set to whatever the database has used.

-This tool serves as the main "repro" tool.
+This tool serves as the main "repro" tool as well as a pipeline driver cache warming tool.
 After you have a capture, you should ideally be able to repro crashes using this tool.
-To make replay faster, use `--filter-compute` and `--filter-graphics` to isolate which pipelines are actually compiled.
+To make replay faster, use `--graphics-pipeline-range [start-index] [end-index]` and `--compute-pipeline-range [start-index] [end-index]` to isolate which pipelines are actually compiled.

 ### `fossilize-disasm`

+**NOTE: This tool hasn't been updated since the change to the new database format.
+It might not work as intended at the moment.**

 This tool can disassemble any pipeline into something human readable.
 Three modes are provided:
 - ASM (using SPIRV-Tools)